TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

   - This requirement originates from customer needs for a programmable and modular system supporting future expansions.
 A processing platform is essential for data acquisition, timestamping, and device control.
 The choice between an SBC (e.g., Raspberry Pi 5, Raspberry Pi 02W) and a microcontroller (e.g., STM32) allows for either high-performance processing or low-power efficiency, depending on design preferences \[1, 3\].
 - The chosen design shall consist of a battery capable of recharging via wall main or solar panel with necessary electrical fault protections.
   - A rechargeable battery is essential for field autonomy and continuous operation independent of grid power.
 The inclusion of a rechargeable battery reflects an ethical and environmental concern, promoting sustainability by reducing single-use power sources.
 The requirement for safe operation and overcharge protection arises from safety engineering standards (IEEE/IEC) \[4, 5, 6\].
+  - IEEE Std 1657-2018 recommends procedures for battery handling and installation, such as fuse placement and connector design types in Section 4.
+In Section 7, it encourages labeling polarity, voltage, and capacity, making our modular system safe for the replication of others [4].
+IEC 62509:2010 Clause 8 specific efficiency testing and current limiting varification relevant to the charge controllers rated output ensuring safe operation while charging [4].
 - The chosen design may have the capability to measure ionospheric scintillation events.
   - This specification enhances the impact of the data collected and provides more insight for the scientific community concerning ionospheric conditions.
 - The chosen design shall consist of components that have a combined cost not exceeding \$1,000.